redbadger/awesome-badger/_posts/2026-03-09-wasm-beyond-the-browser-and-back-again.md

 This pattern is more verbose but eliminates any risk of XSS and keeps the extension compliant with MV3's security model.

-## Zed MJML: a code editor extension powered by WASM
+## Zed MJML: a code editor extension I built, powered by WASM

 ### What is MJML?